Skip to content

 The spiritual journey of a young Indian man who abandons wealth and pleasure in search of enlightenment.
 One of the most read and beloved novels of spiritual seeking in the Western world.

-Cover of The Count of Monte Cristo
+The Count of Monte Cristo by Alexandre Dumas — book cover

 The Count of Monte Cristo